Nursultan15/Situational4_NursultanSagynbaev/README.md

 Algorithms: The foundation of computer science, algorithms allow us to effectively address difficult issues.
 We'll look at a variety of algorithms, such as recursive, sorting, and searching algorithms.

-Lambda functions: Also referred to as anonymous functions, lambda functions are an effective tool for quickly and easily constructing functions.
-We'll examine lambda functions' grammar, application, and interaction with higher-order.

 Goals of the Presentation: